 Maduro acknowledges that the government has detained 1529 people since the protests began.

-Violent and peaceful protests continue throughout April and May, while an estimated 28 people were killed in the past two months of protests and riots.
+Violent and peaceful protests continue throughout April and May with an estimated 28 people were killed in the previous two months.

 100 days of protests are marked with further marches.

 The UN High Commissioner for Human Rights expresses concern about human rights abuses and violations in Venezuela.

 Protests in cities and towns across the country continue for the rest of the year, with protestors ranging from laborers and students to doctors and politicians.
 The protests themselves focus on government human rights violations, food and goods scarcity, poverty, oil prices, and corruption.

 Opposition leader Henrique Capriles Radonski calls on opposition protesters to mobilize after increasing food shortages and long lines at supermarkets.

 Imprisoned opposition leader Daniel Ceballos and López announce they are beginning a hunger strike and call on opposition protesters to mobilize for a mass protest.

 Around 200,000 people collectively protest in cities across the country, demanding the arrest of protesters along with a set date for the next parliamentary elections.